ZuperNova/openshift-web-console-deploy-image-exercise/README.md

         The name of the variable must match the above error message, the value can be any string.
      1. Save the configuration change with the button on the bottom of the page.
    1. Go back to the deployment configuration and observe that an automatic redeploy started (and probably finished).
      1. Verify by checking that
-       * a new replication controller was created recently.
+        * a new replication controller was created recently
         * a new pod was started successfully
    1. Check that there are no errors in the application log.
 The application log should now show:
       ```
       Server running at http://0.0.0.0:3000/
       ```
    1. Why did an automatic redeploy start?
       _Hint_: Look at the `Triggers` section in the `Deployment Config Overview`.

 1. Test the application